 You probably like to live your days in an inspired state of mind and simultaneously enjoy bringing inspiration to others with your distinct style and ideas.

-You know that your home is a big piece of your life.
+You know that your home is a big part of your life.
 It's your place of relaxation, where you entertain loved ones, and where you make important memories.

 It may even be your place of work (high-five!) or the space where you bring up your family and keep them protected.

-Because of all of these reasons, it's important to make our space our own.
+Because of all of these reasons, it's important to take the time to make our space our own.